Merhavia (kibbutz): Etymology

-Out of my distress I called on the Lord; the Lord answered me and set me in a broad place.
-(NRSV) In the metaphorical sense: "God set me free" - the experience of the Jews immigrating to the Land of Israel and achieving a new homeland without the straits, or distress, of persecution.
+In the figurative sense, the phrase connotes 'freedom from distress and anxiety', which resonated with the experience of Jews immigrating to the Land of Israel and achieving a new homeland without the straits, or distress, of persecution.

 History

 Bronze Age

 According to the Survey of Western Palestine (SWP, 1882), it was possibly the place called Alpha in the list of Thutmes III.

 Crusader-Ayyubid period

-In the Crusader period it was known as la Feve or Castrum Fabe.
+In the Crusader period it was known as La Fève or Castrum Fabe.
 It had a Templar castle (first mentioned in 1169/72), of which just some mounds remain.
 The area was under Crusader control between 1099 and 1187.

 In 1183 the Battle of Al-Fule took place here, between the Crusaders and the forces of Saladin.
-An aerial photograph taken in 1918 by the German air force is still showing the clear outline of La Fève castle and moat, directly adjacent to the kibbutz courtyard east of it; the castle remains have all but disappeared by now under new houses and lawns.
+An aerial photograph taken in 1918 by the German Air Force still shows the clear outline of La Fève castle and moat, directly adjacent to the kibbutz courtyard east of it; the castle remains have all but disappeared by now under new houses and lawns.

 In 1226, Syrian geographer Yaqut al-Hamawi mentioned it as being "a town in Jund Filastin," and formerly a Crusader castle between Zir'in and Nazareth.
 The area was again under Crusader control between 1240/1 and 1263.